nfellowsdesign/rockpaperscissors/README.md

+TITLE:
-This is a Rock Paper Scissors game made with HTML, CSS, and JS.
+    Rock Paper Scissors

-PLAN:

-UNDERSTANDING THE GOAL:
+DESCRIPTION:
-Create a Rock Paper Scissors game where the user plays against the computer, displays the results of the game, and keeps track of either the previous rounds and the total score.
+    This is a simple first to five Rock Paper Scissors game made with HTML, CSS, and JS.
+The web app sets up a RPS game against the computer, and keeps track of rounds, score, and when either the player or computer wins display the win or lose screen respectively.
+This app was built primarily using Display: flex.

-ASPECTS OF THE PROGRAM:
--ask the user for their name

--computers move (random each round)
--users inputs
--results of the round

--scoreboard
-    or
--log of the previous games
+GOALS:
+    - Excecute building the web app successfully using vanilla HTML,CSS, and JS.
+    - Learn how to code simple logic using JS
+    - Translate from design to code
+    - Create interseting

+CREDITS:
+   All Design and Development: Nathan Fellows